OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 ##### Disabling JavaScript

-Since these type of client side protections relies on JavaScript frame busting code, if the victim has JavaScript disabled or it is possible for an attacker to disable JavaScript code, the web page will not have any protection mechanism against clickjacking.
+Since these type of client-side protections relies on JavaScript frame busting code, if the victim has JavaScript disabled or it is possible for an attacker to disable JavaScript code, the web page will not have any protection mechanism against clickjacking.

 There are three deactivation techniques that can be used with frames: